SaptarshiSarkar12/Drifty/Website/app/docs/Contributing.md

 ## Code of Conduct

 We have a [Code of Conduct](https://github.com/SaptarshiSarkar12/Drifty/blob/master/CODE_OF_CONDUCT.md) that all contributors must follow.
-This code of conduct outlines our expectations for participants within the project and also steps to report unacceptable behavior.
+This code of conduct outlines our expectations for participants within the project.
+It also includes steps to report unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates or has concerns about the code of conduct should report it directly to the project maintainers.

 ## How to Report Bugs and Issues